bevacqua/dragula/readme.markdown

   invalid: function (el, target) { // don't prevent any drags from initiating by default
     return false;
   },
   direction: 'vertical',          // Y axis is considered when determining where an element would be dropped
   copy: false,                    // elements are moved by default, not copied
   revertOnSpill: false,           // spilling will put the element back where it was dragged from, if this is true
   removeOnSpill: false,           // spilling will `.remove` the element, if this is true
-  mirrorContainer: document.body // set the element that gets mirror elements appended });
+  mirrorContainer: document.body, // set the element that gets mirror elements appended
+  useTransform: false             // mirror element is moved by setting top / left coordinates });
 ```